Any Day Now (2012 film): Plot

-The district attorney's office shamelessly launch several accusations of paedophilia and dispute same-sex adoption, despite Marco informing the court's representative Miss Mills (Mindy Sterling) that such never happened and of his sole desire to live with them.
-Paul and Rudy refute the accusations and insist Marco has shown them both the real joy of what it means to be a parent and will raise him to be a good man.
-After having their home (Marco's living environment) positively evaluated, it appears they are set to receive custody, leading Rudy to contact him and insist he will be "home" shortly.
-Marco, delighted, prepares to leave and waits anxiously for them, however in a last minute reversal Judge Meyerson decides against returning him to their care, stating that the duo kissing in front of him and having Marco visit Fabios, despite only attending when closed and Rudy never dress-rehearsing in front of him, as inappropriate situations.
-Marco, distraught at not returning to his home, is soon moved into a state run foster center for children who have disabilities.
-Refusing to give up on their fight for custody, Paul seeks the help of lawyer Lonnie Washington (Don Franklin) to help over-turn the decision.
-A new judge, Richard Resnick (Alan Rachins), agrees to review the case and approves them to visit Marco only once before the hearing.
+The district attorney's office launch several shameless accusations of paedophilia and dispute same-sex adoption, despite Marco informing the court's representative Miss Mills that he was treated well and of his sole desire to live with them.
+Paul and Rudy insist Marco has shown them both the real joy of what it means to be a parent and will raise him to be a good man.
+After having their home positively evaluated, it appears they are set to receive custody, leading Rudy to contact Marco and tell him he will be "home" shortly.
+A delighted Marco prepares to leave and anxiously waits for them, however Judge Meyerson decides against returning him to their care, stating that the duo kissing in front of him and having Marco visit Fabios, despite only attending when closed and Rudy never dress-rehearsing in front of him, as inappropriate.
+A distraught Marco is soon moved into a state run foster center for children who have disabilities.
+Refusing to give up on their fight for custody, Paul seeks the help of lawyer Lonnie Washington to help over-turn the decision.
+A new judge, Richard Resnick, agrees to review the case and approves them to visit Marco only once before the hearing.
 Paul and Rudy are saddened to see that he has lost weight, not communicating as well as he used to and is possibly suffering from depression.
-Following Washington's adamance that he has developed a strong case that Fisher's ruling was not in the best interests of the child, potentially unlawful and merely homophobic, he is confident that they will soon be awarded full custody of Marco.
+Following Washington's adamant belief that he has developed a strong case detailing that Fisher's ruling was not in the best interests of the child, merely homophobic and potentially unlawful, Paul and Rudy are confident that they will be awarded full custody of Marco.
 The case is however immediately dismissed following Marianna, now out of prison, appearing in person to apply for reunification with Marco under legal guidance from the district attorney's office.
-Despite Marianna's clear hesitation, and Rudy emphatically alleging that she has most likely been persuaded or bribed by Wilson to take Marco back, has not contacted Marco for over a year and disputes how long she has been out for, she receives custody.
-Washington tells a mellowed Paul and Rudy that there is no way in "this day and age" that a mother would lose custody of her child to them and that any further attempts to gain custody were unlikely be heard in court.
-He advises them to wait until Marco is older and free from his mother's control before they can hope he will come and find them.
+Despite Rudy emphatically alleging that she has been persuaded or bribed by Wilson to take Marco back, has not contacted Marco for over a year, disputes how long she has been out for and citing her clear uncertainty, she receives custody.
+Washington tells a mellowed Paul and Rudy that gaining custodial rights from Marianna is now all but impossible and advises them to wait until Marco is older and free from his mother's control before they can hope he will come and find them.